Expert Advice/Fashion + Beauty/Shoes & JewelryArrowShoes & Jewelry

 What Are You Wearing?

 Suits, on the other hand, allow for more flexibility.
-Traditionally suits are worn with ties, but many grooms these days opt for bow ties.
-A bow tie with a suit jacket (or even just a dress shirt!) can a suit up or down.
-For example, a laid-back groom getting hitched at a rustic venue may opt for a paisley bow tie with a light gray suit.
+Traditionally, suits are worn with ties, but many grooms these days opt for bow ties.
+A bow tie with a suit jacket (or even just a dress shirt!) can dress a suit up or down.
+For example, a laid-back groom getting hitched at a rustic venue may opt for a trendy paisley bow tie with a light gray suit.
 A groom saying “I do” at a formal venue may wear a three-piece navy suit with a maroon bow tie.
 Both outfits feature bow ties, but are very different looks.

 A tie can also dramatically affect the aesthetic of a groom’s outfit.
 Patterned ties can make a suit more formal or casual, depending on the print, just as lighter colors are best for spring/summer weddings and darker colors suit fall/winter events.
 If your wedding venue and style are more laid-back, you can even take off your necktie after the ceremony.